robosoft-ai/SMACC/README.md

 * ***Powerful access to ROS Parameters***.
 Each SMACC state creates automatically a ros::NodeHandle automatically named according to the SMACC state hierarchy (see more in section Usage Examples - Ros parameters)
 * ***ROS Navigation built-in funcionality***.
 SMACC provides some navigation planners (for the ROS Navigation Stack) that navigate only using pure spinning motions and stright motions.
 These can be very useful in some industrial applications where the knowledge or certainty on the environment is higher (ros planners are focused on cluttered and dynamic environments).

+## Repository Packages

+This repository contains several ROS packages:

+ * **smacc**: The core smacc library.
+It works as a template-based c++  header library.

+ * **smacc_navigation_plugin**: it implements a smacc-actionclient-plugin to handle the move_base node remotely.

+ * **smacc_reelrbtx_plugin**: it implements a smacc-actionclien-plugin to handle the reel robotics reel device.

+ * **radial_motion_example**: shows a complete sample application developed with SMACC that can be reused as a canonical example of a mobile robot moving around and interacting with a custom onboard tool.

+ * **smacc_tool_plugin_template**: template project that shows how an on/off tool onboard the mobile robot could be used following the SMACC methodology.

 ## Shared Resources and Shared variables

 * ***Shared Action Client Resources*** Action servers in SMACC play an important role because all low-level funcionality must be located on them.
 In order to interact with these Action Servers SMACC provide an easy way to create shared ActionClients that can be accessed from any State.
 SMACC is in charge of eficently handle all the requests and send the resulting events from action servers (result messages, feedback messages, etc) to the "subscribed states" in form of statechart events.
 (See more about his in section internal architecture)